design-thinking-czz/starter-hugo-online-course/content/course/training/help.md

 ---
-title: 📊 机器学习
+title: 📊 帮助
-linkTitle: 机器学习
+linkTitle: 帮助
 summary: An example of using Wowchemy's Book layout for publishing online courses.
 date: '2021-01-24'
 type: book